syccxdr/syccxdr/README.md

 - 👨‍🎓 CS Master at HKU. 💻

-- ⚡love playing basketball🏀  and reading📖.
+- ⚡love playing basketball and reading 📖.

 <br/>